breser/git2consul/readme.md

 The above example illustrates a 2 repo git2consul setup: one repo lives in an on-premises Git solution and the other is hosted at github.
 The hooks array under each repository defines how git2consul will be notified of changes.  git2consul supports [Atlassian Stash](https://confluence.atlassian.com/display/STASH/POST+service+webhook+for+Stash) and [GitHub](https://developer.github.com/v3/repos/hooks/) webhooks as well as a basic polling model.

+Note that multiple webhooks can share the same port.
+The only constraint is that webhooks for different repos do not share the same port and path.

 The above example also logs to stdout as well as to file.
 Logging is handled via [Bunyan](https://github.com/trentm/node-bunyan).
 The value of the `logger` property is passed to the Bunyan `createLogger()` method, so any configuration supported by vanilla Bunyan will work out of the box in git2consul.

 ##### How it works